Home

 Being smaller than a standard EV battery, a hybrid battery is cheaper to replace, but it can still be quite expensive.
 A big factor in price is how old and what make the hybrid car is.

 Unlike replacing a regular 12-volt car battery, the batteries in hybrid and electric vehicles require specialised tooling and know-how.
-Because these batteries are much higher voltage and capacity, they can be extremely dangerous if mishandled.
+Because these batteries have much higher voltage and capacity, they can be extremely dangerous if mishandled.

-Below we’ve included all the details on hybrid battery replacement costs by car make and model so you can get a better idea.
+Below, we’ve included all the details on hybrid battery replacement costs by car make and model so you can get a better idea.

 Toyota Hybrid Image

-Toyota Hybrid battery replacement cost
+1. Toyota Hybrid battery replacement cost

 • Replacement hybrid battery cost on the second generation Prius: £1,500 - £4,000